H5N1 (Avian Influenza)

 For two major reasons.
 One, AI outbreaks can lead to devastating economic consequences for the poultry industry.
 Producers might experience a high level of mortality in their flocks.
 Thus, monitoring and controlling AI at its poultry source is essential to decreasing the virus load in susceptible avian species and the environment and safeguarding the livelihoods of poultry producers.
 Two, ensuring food security.
 One reason the Unites States has a safe food supply is because it has the strongest AI surveillance program in the world.
 The USDA, CDC, DEM, and RIDOH continue to pay close attention to note any changes in the pattern of the virus and to prohibit the introduction of infected poultry products into the food chain.

 Avian influenza virus infections do not usually kill wild birds or songbirds.
 Therefore, it is extremely unlikely that any individual dead bird in RI died from an avian influenza virus infection.
 If it is a songbird, it is much more likely to have died from a window strike or predation by a house cat.
+The public is urged not to touch dead bird or dying birds.
+Keep pets and children away from dead birds and always wash hands if you contact a dead bird.

 Avian influenza viruses rarely cause disease in wild birds, and it is unlikely that any individual bird may be infected with an avian influenza virus.
 If you find a sick or injured animal, it is important to locate a licensed rehabilitator (click here for directory of licensed rehabilitators).
 Licensed rehabilitators can help you determine if an animal really needs help and if it does, may be able to provide care with the goal of appropriate release as a wild animal.

-Please report sick, dying, or recently dead waterfowl (ducks and geese), shorebirds (sandpipers, plovers) or other waterbirds (herons) found at any location(s) to DEM at 401-789-7481 or the USDA at 508-363-2290.
-Also, please use this form to report suspected cases of HPAI infection.
+Please report sick, dying, or recently dead waterfowl (ducks and geese), shorebirds (sandpipers, plovers), or other waterbirds (herons) found at any location(s) to DEM’s Bird Illness & Mortality Reporting Form or call DEM’s Division of Fish & Wildlife at 401-789-0281 (weekdays, 8:30 am - 4:00 pm); or the USDA at 508-363-2290.

 First, do not eat the birds.
 People should never eat birds, wild or domestic, that do not appear healthy at the time they are killed whether by hunting or slaughtering them.
 People should never eat birds that are found dead.
 Although HPAI does not spread from birds to people except in very rare circumstances, we recommend against handling dead birds with bare hands.
 In general, regardless of the cause of death, we recommend disposing of the bird by wearing personal protective equipment such as nitrile, latex, or vinyl gloves and using a shovel to place it into a trash bag for disposal in the trash.
 If dead backyard chickens are tested for HPAI and found to be positive, they will need to be disposed of by burial or composting.
 Obviously, the person handling the birds will need to immediately wash hands with warm water and soap after handling.